-Contact us today to learn more about such specialized giving options, or give a gift using the button below.
+Contact us via email or call us at 304.399.6854 to learn more about such specialized giving options, or give a gift using the button below.

-When Bradley is not working, you will find him playing Archery Tag or sitting on his back porch playing the ukulele, reading books on theology and history, talking with his daughter and wife, or sword-fighting with his son.
-He and his wife, Dr. Cari Burck, make their home in Huntington, West Virginia.
+Bradley and his wife, Dr. Cari Burck, make their home in Huntington, West Virginia.
 You can contact Bradley at 304.526.2658.

 Kristi is a certified development professional with more than 16 years of experience.
 She joined the team as Director of Development in 2012.
 Her focus is on major gifts and planned giving.
 Most recently, Arrowood was a senior member of the Marshall University Foundation’s major gifts team, where she assisted in developing the University’s Bridge Campaign, annual reports and Thunder Club and coordinating the world premiere celebration of the film “We Are Marshall.”
 Kristi is passionate about her work and takes great joy in getting to know and care for the people with whom she works.
 She is married to Mark.
 Together they have two sons, Zac and Tanner.
 You can contact Kristi at 304.526.2009.